DECO SCREENINGS

 AND US DIRECTED BY VANI SUBRAMANIAN

-A documentary that sits at the intersection of cinema, India’s fast fading theatres, and Art Deco, Cinema Pe Cinema delves into the personal stories of individuals who created and preserved the cinemas, and those for whom they were meant.
-It serves as a tribute to these fading cultural spaces – some of them gorgeous Deco gems – and highlights their signicance as places of shared experience and reecting on the changing landscape of Indian cinema.
+A documentary that sat at the intersection of cinema, India’s fast-fading theatres, and Art Deco, Cinema Pe Cinema delved into the personal stories of individuals who created and preserved the cinemas, and those for whom they were meant.
+It served as a tribute to these fading cultural spaces—some of them gorgeous Deco gems—and highlighted their significance as places of shared experience, while also reflecting on the changing landscape of Indian cinema.

-The screening will be followed by a discussion on the legacy of heritage cinemas in India, and reimagining their future with Atul Kumar, Vani Subramanian, Jigna Desai and Meenakshi Shedde.
+The screening was followed by a discussion on the legacy of heritage cinemas in India, and reimagined their future with Atul Kumar, Vani Subramanian, Jigna Desai and Meenakshi Shedde.

 Venue: Dr Bhau Daji Lad Museum, Education Centre